Project taxonomy and recommendations for Diversity Equity and Inclusion#

 • Documentation

-• Definition: Documentation refers to the set of written materials accompanying a software that describes how to use it, how it works, and how it is developed and maintained.
+• Definition: Documentation refers to the set of written materials accompanying software that describes how to use it, how it works, and how it is developed and maintained.

 • Components: